SudhaLV/SudhaLV/README.md

 I enjoy learning new technologies and am currently deep-diving into AWS (Amazon Web Services) and Python.

 - 🔭 I’m working on: uploading my projects onto Github
-- 🌱 I’m currently learning: Architecting in AWS Cloud
+- 🌱 I’m currently learning: Architecting in AWS Cloud and using DevOps tools.
 - 👯 I’m looking to collaborate on: improving my internet visibility via social media , GITHub, Linkedin etc.
 - 🤔 I’m looking for help with: Restarting my Tech career preferably in cloud and use my ETL and webservices work experience to provide innovative solutions to the data             related problems.
 I love to design effective and innovative designs on cloud.
 - 💬 Ask me about: anything (but you can also take a look at my CV down below)!